 Community

-Our community will tackle the isolating experience of chronic pain and disease in a and community-centric way.
+Our community will tackle the isolating experience of chronic pain and disease in an interactive and community-centric way.
 Calling on a diverse group of stakeholders, The Healing Project intends to catalyze people all around the world to come together on a mission to Heal the World.

 What's better than a community of people with a shared goal?
-Our community is dedicated to tackling the isolating experience of chronic pain and disease in a fun and community-centric way.
+Our community is dedicated to tackling the isolating experience of chronic pain and disease in an interactiven and community-centric way.
 We call on a diverse group of stakeholders to come together on a mission to Heal the World. #TheHealingProject

-We're looking to build a community of people who support our mission to heal the world.
+We're looking to build a community of people to heal the world.
 Do you want to be part of this mission?

 Calling on a diverse group of stakeholders, The Healing Project intends to catalyze people all around the world to come together on a mission to Heal the World.#THP